juliazschwartz/ranking-api/README.md

 ## Technologies and Tools
-This api was built using Docker compose running a nginx image and a mysql image for development enviroment and  Laravel sail, a command-line interface for interacting with laravel's default docker development environment.
+This api was built using Docker compose running a nginx image and a mysql image for development enviroment and <strong>Laravel sail</strong>, a command-line interface for interacting with laravel's default docker development environment.
 <br>
 Read more about Laravel Sail here: https://laravel.com/docs/11.x/sail